claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- EC2 Serial console: establishes a serial connection giving you direc access
 - **EC2 Amazon Linux:** AWS's managed Linux distribution is based off CentOS and Fedora which in turn is based off Red Hat Linux.
 Reccomended to use Amazon Linux AL2023 e non AL2
 	- Amazon Linux extra: is a feature of AL2 that provides a way for users to install additional software packages.
-- **Elastic Network Interfaces (ENIs):** Are **virtual network interfaces** that provide networking capabilities to Amazon EC2 instances.
-An **ENI** functions as a virtual network card, enabling instances to connect to networks and communicate with other resources within the AWS environment.
 ### Type of instances

 ![[Pasted image 20241001122001.png]]